Metronet in Tennessee at a Glance

 Metronet is a 100% fiber-optic internet provider headquartered in Evansville, Indiana.
 The company has been rapidly expanding across the Midwest and Southeast, building its own fiber network from scratch in each community it enters.
 Tennessee's booming population growth, particularly around Nashville, makes it a strategic expansion market for Metronet.
 The company targets suburban communities where existing cable infrastructure struggles to keep up with demand from new housing developments.
 Tennessee has become a broadband innovation hub, with Chattanooga's municipal fiber network frequently cited as a national model.
 Nashville's explosive growth further drives demand.

 Founded in Evansville, Indiana, Metronet has grown into one of the largest independently owned fiber providers in the United States.
 The company's expansion into Tennessee is part of a broader push across the Southeast and Midwest, targeting communities where residents have limited fiber options.
-In Tennessee, Metronet typically enters new markets by partnering with local municipalities, securing construction permits, and building fiber infrastructure neighborhood by neighborhood over a period of months.
+In Tennessee, Metronet typically enters new markets by partnering with local municipalities, securing construction permits.
+Building fiber infrastructure neighborhood by neighborhood over a period of months.
 Tennessee residents in upcoming build areas can pre-register on Metronet's website to receive notification when service becomes available.

 Metronet Plans in Tennessee